01183 218197

 Cars with UK plates are easy for authorities to deal with, a quick check against databases will tell them if the car is insured, has an up to date MOT and Road Tax and enables them to send speeding and parking tickets to the right address.
 Cars with foreign number plates are much harder to deal with and as a result, slip through the net.

-In a commons reply, road safety minister Stephen Hammond admitted the Government had no idea how many motorists were flouting the law.
-Local authorities estimate there could be in excess of 30,000 foreign registered cars on the roads that should have been re-registered.
+In a commons reply, the road safety minister admitted the Government at that time had no idea how many motorists were flouting the law.
+Local authorities estimated there could be in excess of 30,000 foreign registered cars on the roads that should have been re-registered.

 There are doubtless quite a few drivers of foreign registered cars that are deliberately not re-registering their cars and evading the costs of responsible motoring.
 There will be another group simply unaware that they should have done so and not sure how to go about it.
 You can find out more about how to re-register your car in the UK here.